APWright/apwright.github.io/_pages/cv.md

 > **Georiga Institute of Technology**
 > **PhD in Machine Learning**
 > Advisor: Duen Horn (Polo) Chau
 > Fall 2019 to Present

 > **Imperial College London**
 > **MSc in Computing with Specialism in Machine Learning**
 > Overall Result: Merit
-> Thesis Topic: Nerual Program Embedding
+> Thesis: Comparison of Syntactic and Semantic Representations of Programs in Neural Embeddings
 > Advisor: Herbert Wiklicky
 > Fall 2018 to Fall 2019